APIYOJENNIFER/alx-low_level_programming/0x02-functions_nested_loops/README.md

 5. Print the sign of a number
 6. Compute the absolute value of an integer
 7. Print the last digit of a number
+8. Print every minute of the day of Jack Bauer, starting from 00:00 to 23:59